ImmoweltGroup/workshop-js-react/README.md

 * [React with Flow](https://flow.org/en/docs/react/components/)

 ## Contributing
-Please make sure that you adhere to our code style, you can validate your changes / PR by executing `npm run lint`.
-Visit the [eslint-config-immowelt-react](https://github.com/ImmoweltGroup/eslint-config-immowelt-react) package for more information.
+See the `CONTRIBUTING.md` file at the root of the repository.

 ## Licensing
-See the LICENSE file at the root of the repository.
+See the `LICENSE` file at the root of the repository.